Img-Diff: Contrastive Data Synthesis for Multimodal Large Language Models: Methodology

 \subsubsection{Overview}

-The Difference Area Generator aims to identify the locations of object differences between the image pair.
-Although object detection models are capable of identifying objects inside images, the range of object categories is quite limited \cite{DINO, yolov8}.
-Therefore, to increase the number of detectable object categories and enhance dataset diversity, we developed the Difference Area Generator based on segmentation and image similarity comparisons.
-The process is illustrated in Figure \ref{fig:difference_area_generator}.
+The Difference Area Generator aims to identify the locations of object differences between the two images in pairs.
+Although object detection models are capable of detecting objects in images, the range of object categories is quite limited \cite{DINO, yolov8}.
+Therefore, to increase the number of detectable object categories and enhance dataset diversity, we develop the Difference Area Generator based on segmentation and image similarity comparisons.
+The process is illustrated in \Cref{fig:difference_area_generator}.

-In this phase, we first use the Image Similarity Filter to obtain image pairs with high similarity but not completely identical and use FastSAM \cite{fastsam} to perform image segmentation on each image.
-Next, we crop the images based on the bounding box information obtained from segmentation and use the Image-text Matching Filter to filter the cropped sub-images for the presence of valid objects.
-Finally, we use the Difference Detector to determine whether there are indeed differences between the bounding box regions of the image pairs and perform IoU (Intersection over Union) filtering to remove overlapping bounding boxes, ultimately obtaining valid bounding box information.
+We first use an Image Similarity Filter to obtain image pairs with high similarity but not identical.
+Next, we use the FastSAM \cite{fastsam} to perform image segmentation on each image.
+After that, we crop the images based on the bounding box information obtained from segmentation and use an Image-text Matching Filter to filter the cropped sub-images for the presence of valid objects.
+Finally, we use a Difference Detector to determine whether there are indeed differences between the bounding box regions of the two images and perform IoU (Intersection over Union) filtering to remove overlapping bounding boxes, ultimately obtaining valid bounding box information.